11-03-2026

 If you sleep better because you feel more comfortable, that is still a real and valuable result.
 Sleep is strongly connected to emotion and experience.

-📚 Source: Health and Science – Weighted Blanket: Hype or Help?
+📚 Source: Health and Science – Weighted Blanket: hype or help?

-Do weighted blankets really work for insomnia?
+Does a weighted blanket really work for insomnia?

 How heavy should a weighted blanket be?